contently/videojs-annotation-comments/readme.md

 If you'd like to drive the plugin or render plugin data through external UI elements, you can configure the plugin to hide the internal components and pass data through custom events.
 There are two kinds of AnnotationComments API events, _externally fired_ and _internally fired_.

 ##### Supported Externally Fired Events:
+*NOTE* - you need to wait until `plugin.on('puginReady')` event is triggered to fire events to the plugin.
+Any events fired _before_ the plugin is ready will be ignored.

 ```javascript
 // openAnnotation : Opens an annotation within the player given an ID